-The remuneration of the directors that provided qualifying services to the Company is set out below.
+The total remuneration of the directors that provided qualifying services to the Company is set out below.
 As all of the directors are remunerated for their work for the group headed by SPRH, it has not been possible to apportion the remuneration specifically in respect of services to this Company.
-All three (2021 three) of the directors were remunerated by other lberdrola Group companies.
+All three (2022 three) of the directors were remunerated by other Iberdrola Group companies in both years.